 69. 90% of Analyzed Malware Demonstrate Defense Evasion Behaviors

 Just when you thought the issue with malware and ransomware couldn’t get worse, VMWare Carbon Black shows up with attacker behavior data that digs that knife a little deeper.
 Their report, which maps out their attack data according to the MITRE ATT&CK™ Framework, states that defense evasion behaviors were observed in nine out of 10 samples of malware that they analyzed.
-This indicates that cybercriminals are being more stealthy in their approach and are actively trying to attack around legacy security solutions.
+This cyber security statistics data indicates that cybercriminals are being more stealthy in their approach and are actively trying to attack around legacy security solutions.
 This behavior was observed in 95% of ransomware samples.